DSR-RHIT/me447-visualizing-data/cm/cm906-software-function-index.md

 I’ll sometimes recall that I used a particular data set or function in a tutorial but can’t remember which one.
 This index is meant to help us find at least one tutorial in which a function or data set is used.

-    #> Loading package: midfielddata
-    #> Loading package: socviz

 ## data